 Today, around 3,8 billion people have smartphones.
-Almost 60% of the world’s population have access to the Internet.
+Almost 60% of the world’s population has access to the Internet.
 These figures continue to grow year over year, encouraging the transformation of consumers’ behaviour and triggering businesses worldwide to adapt to those changes.

-In its turn, the need for scalable and reliable infrastructure to power the online economy increased significantly.
-The payment service provider (PSP) market will more than double in the coming years, growing from roughly $40 billion in 2019 to a staggering $88 billion in 2027.
+In turn, the need for scalable and reliable infrastructure to power the online economy increased significantly.
+The online payment service provider (PSP) market will more than double in the coming years, growing from roughly $40 billion in 2019 to a staggering $88 billion in 2027.

-Ten major steps of starting PSP company
+Ten major steps of starting a PSP company

 The first category includes business steps: